s4pun1s7/buna_app/PROJECT_TRACKING.md

 - [x] Implement schedule screen
 - [ ] Add dedicated offline screen (in progress)
 - [x] Add cache clearing UI and image optimization

+### Recent Accessibility Improvements (May 2024)
+- All major hardcoded font sizes in core widgets and screens now scale with system font settings.
+- Semantic labels and `Semantics` wrappers added or reviewed for all key icons, images, and custom widgets.
+- Accessibility checklist items marked as complete for this phase.

 ---